The best team doesn't always win the Super Bowl. That doesn't fit the neat and tidy narrative we want in sports, but it happens.

 The Colts' offense: Indianapolis beat Tennessee, and that was necessary after the Colts got blown out by Arizona and St. Louis over the last three weeks.
 The AFC South race is over.
 Indianapolis has a three-game lead over the Titans with four to go, and the Colts own the tiebreaker.

-But this still doesn't look like a team capable of much in January.
+But this still doesn't look like a team that is capable of much in January.

 Tennessee allowed just 264 yards to the Colts, who don't have much of a running game (though it'll be better now that they've come to their senses and benched Trent Richardson) and an offensive line that has Andrew Luck running for his life most plays.
 Considering there's a very good chance we see a Chiefs-Colts matchup in the first round, and Kansas City rushes the passer tremendously well, that's not good.
 The defense isn't good enough to carry the Colts in the playoffs.
 This just isn't the same team that scored three wins against elite opponents early in the season.
 It's hard to imagine the Colts lasting until the second round of the playoffs if they keep playing like this.